• Skip to primary navigation

 Defining Cultural Competence in Social Work

 According to the Council on Social Work Education (CSWE), cultural competencies are defined as, “processes that promote effective interactions with individuals of all cultures based on curiosity and respect about difference related to language, class, ethnicity (race), and religion.
-This perspective affirms the dignity of individuals, families, and communities and informs practice with individuals, families, groups, communities, and organizations in roles that include direct service providers, administrators, and change agents.”
+This perspective affirms the dignity of individuals, families, and communities and informs practice with individuals, families, groups, communities, and organizations or health system in roles that include direct service providers, health care providers, administrators, and change agents.”

 Standards and Indicators for Cultural Competence in Social Work Practice